Apochrosi/Modding-Requests/README.md

 41 - Unstealable Relics

 Make it so that you can make a relic unable to be stolen through taking a capital.
-As far as I can see, relics are currently the only propert that once aquired can be activated again and again, while being connected to the empire and not a singular planet.
+As far as I can see, relics are currently the only property that once aquired can be activated again and again, while being connected to the empire and not a singular planet.
 This gives us the ability to hijack the relic system to make custom switches that can be activated if the player wants with effects different from regular relics.
-The only problem with this idea is that it appears that all can be stolen.
+The only problem with this idea is that it appears that all relics can be stolen.
 Even if the chance is low and that there is only a few scenarios where they can be stolen, giving us the ability to manualy disable a relic from being stolen would remove this issue.

 42 - x.x.* versions available in the beta option in steam